CodeIgniter 4 How To Work with Form Validation Library

 Create Controller

-Next we need to create application controllers.
+Next we need to setup application controller.

 Loading url Helper